92levig/googlecl/README.txt

   * list: List events. `list --date 2010-06-01,2010-06-30`
   * today: List events for today only. `today`

-Note: The add task uses the 'Quick Add' feature, which you can read about here: http://www.google.com/support/calendar/bin/answer.py?answer=36604#text
+*Note:* The add task uses the 'Quick Add' feature unless you specify `--date`.
+You you can read about Quick Add here: http://www.google.com/support/calendar/bin/answer.py?answer=36604#text
 *Warning*: Because the add task uses 'Quick Add', it will not work for non-English calendars.
 See Issue 211.
+If you have a non-English calendar, use the `--date` option to add events to your calendar.

 2.1.3 Contacts
 Tasks: